How To Do a Home Inventory For Insurance

 Even if you never lose any of your property, doing a complete home inventory ahead of time ensures your personal property insurance coverage is enough.

 Although each book on your shelf may only hold a few dollars of value, collectively, they account for a larger sum than you’d think.
-You might be surprised about how things add up, so it’s better to include as much as you can.
+You might be surprised about how things add up, so it’s better to include as much as possible.

 infographic showing how much items in your home are worth.